 Two Persons Exhibitions

-2024, Productive Wounds, Ingrid Berthon-Moine & Lana Locke, Somers Gallery, London, UK
+2024, Productive Wounds, Ingrid Berthon-Moine & Lana Locke, Somers Gallery, UK

 2024, In Bits, Ingrid Berthon-Moine & Jennifer Nieuwland, Liminal Gallery, Margate, UK